oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 #.
 Click **Share** in the top right corner to open the **Sharing Settings**.

 #.
-Type in the user name next to the *Share with* text, or search for the necessary user: click |IcBars|, find the person you need, select the checkbox next to their name, and click **Add**.
+Type in the user name next to the *Share with* text, or search for the necessary user.
+Next, click |IcBars|, find the required person, select the checkbox next to their name, and click **Add**.

 You can preview the sharing status and see who you already shared the marketing list with.
 For this, click **Share** again.